akshaygangadhar99/22122103-MDS273L-JAVA/README.md

 From the user-given array.

 ### Note
 The program should have a minimum of 3 functions apart from the main function; each of the functions implements the Mean, Median, and Mode computation by accepting the array user has entered as a parameter and returning the value as a result.
 From the main method, you will display the result.

+## Lab 4
+Write a JAVA Menu driven program that does the following:
+You can ONLY have the below variables as global variables:
+- Account Number
+- Account Holder Name
+- Account Balance

+You MUST have the below as functions:
+- To initialize the customer
+- To deposit money
+- To withdraw money
+- To print the transactions
+- To print account summary

+Your menu will have the following operations once the customer is created:
+- To deposit money
+- To withdraw money
+- To print the transactions
+- To print account summary